dominicdill/DS5110-ImageTagging/plan.md

     * Note: put this front-facing page in the `/docs` directory

 ### Dom
-Research the viability of VGG16 model
+Research the viability of VGG16 and DeepFace model

 ### Casey
 Research the CNN model through fastai python library